microsoft/bedrock/docs/firstWorkload/README.md

 +----[SHA256]-----+
 ```

+**Do not enter a passphrase**, as Flux will be unable to sign with a passphrase protected private key.

 This creates the private and public keys for our GitOps workflow:
 1. Private key: for Flux to authenticate against the GitOps repo
 2. Public key: for the GitOps repo to validate the passed credentials.